Reasons to Buy Life Insurance

 Here are seven lesser known examples of life insurance doing much more than replacing a breadwinner’s income:

-Yep this is one of the many reasons to buy life insurance.
+Helping to pay estate taxes is one of the many reasons to buy life insurance.
 As of 2014, individuals may have an estate value up to $5,340,000 without owing federal estate tax upon death.
 Anything over that exclusion amount is taxed at a 40 percent rate.
 The exclusion is double for a married couple.
 Because not everyone’s assets are liquid, the heirs may have a difficult time coming up with the money to pay the tax bill.
 A life insurance policy can be used to bridge that cash shortage to pay those taxes, says Laura Stees, a CPA in San Diego with a background in estate planning.

 For example, someone with taxable estate of $6,000,000 will end up with an estate tax bill of $264,000.
 If the estate does not have that cash available for the heirs to pay the taxes, Stees says, a life insurance policy in that amount could be used to pay the taxes.
 A double benefit is that life insurance proceeds aren’t taxed, from an income-tax standpoint.